-- The taking up of references - Verification of identity - Verification of right to work in the UK - Where appropriate, verification of qualifications - Where appropriate, overseas police checks - (A satisfactory enhanced check with the Disclosure & Barring Service (DBS), including a Barred List check for staff engaged in regulated activity - A self-declaration to ensure compliance with disqualification regulations made under the Childcare Act 2006 - For teachers, verification of Qualified Teacher Status (QTS), and the completion of teacher induction or probation. - For staff engaged in teaching duties, a check that the teacher is not subject to a prohibition order issued by the Secretary of State. - Where appropriate, a check that there is no teacher prohibition order issued by any overseas professional authority - Where appropriate, an overseas criminal record check(s) - Where appropriate, a check to ensure the person is not barred from taking part in the management of an independent school - A medical fitness questionnaire and / or medical self-declaration.
+- a) The taking up of references - b) Verification of identity - c) Verification of right to work in the UK - d) Where appropriate, verification of qualifications - e) Where appropriate, overseas police checks - f) (A satisfactory enhanced check with the Disclosure & Barring Service (DBS), including a Barred List check for staff engaged in regulated activity - g) A self-declaration to ensure compliance with disqualification regulations made under the Childcare Act 2006 - h) For teachers, verification of Qualified Teacher Status (QTS), and the completion of teacher induction or probation. - i) For staff engaged in teaching duties, a check that the teacher is not subject to a prohibition order issued by the Secretary of State. - Checks for h) and I) can be completed at: Check a teacher's record GOV.UK - j) Where appropriate, a check that there is no teacher prohibition order issued by any overseas professional authority - Further guidance can be found at: Criminal records checks for overseas applicants GOV.UK - k) Where appropriate, an overseas criminal record check(s) - I) Where appropriate, a check to ensure the person is not barred from taking part in the management of an independent school - also known as a Section 128 / S128, using the link: Individuals prohibited from managing or governing schools - GOV.UK - m) A medical fitness questionnaire and / or medical self-declaration.

-Staff involved in recruitment receive appropriate training in safer recruitment and this is updated no less than every five years.
+Staff involved in recruitment receive appropriate training in safer recruitment.